stranxik/dataflow-ai/README.md

 > 🌐 [Version française disponible ici](README.fr.md)
 > 📚 **All documentation (EN/FR) is now centralized in the [`/documentation`](documentation/) folder.**
-> You will find English and French guides for CLI, Extract, LLM, Outlines, and Security in their respective subfolders.
+> You will find English and French guides for CLI, Extract, LLM, Outlines, Security, API, and Frontend in their respective subfolders.

 ## 📑 Table of Contents